joshcanhelp/josh-to-11/input/symlinked/posts/2011-07-12-10-tools-to-create-your-own-social-media-network.md

 ---
-title: "Create your own Social Network or Online Community - 10 tools"
+title: Create your own Social Network or Online Community - 10 tools
-excerpt: "Here are 10 tools you can use to create a community or social network online for free (in most cases)."
+excerpt: Here are 10 tools you can use to create a community or social network online for free (in most cases).
-modified: 2016-10-20 16:44:00
+modified: 2016-10-20T16:44:00.000Z
-tags: ["Community", "Web Strategy"]
-featured_img:
 wpid: 1870
+tags:
+  - Community
+  - Web Strategy
+featured_img: null
 ---